 The benefit back to a customer successfully participating in the self-direct program is a reduction in charges levied (or "credit") to support the RPS pursuant Section 16-108(k) of the PUA.
 That credit is calculated as "the anticipated cost of renewable energy credit deliveries under contracts for new utility-scale wind and new utility-scale solar entered for each delivery year after the large energy customer begins retiring eligible new utility scale renewable energy credits for self-compliance."

-Notably, that credit back to participating customers cannot include "(i) costs associated with any contracts entered into before the delivery year in which the customer files the initial compliance report to be eligible for participation in the self-direct program, and (ii) costs associated with procuring renewable energy credits through existing and future contracts through the Adjustable Block Program, subsection (c-5) of this Section 1-75, and the Solar for All Program,"140 thus limiting."141 In its Final Order approving the credit amount to Plan in Docket No. 22-0231, the Illinois Commerce Commission determined that "a fractional sharethree-year rolling average of futureeligible utility-scale RPS expenses.

-REC delivery contracts" be used to establish the self-direct credit value.142 Thus, Section 1-75(c)(1)(R) lacks a single known, discrete credit level back to qualifying self-direct customers (as the cost of utility-scale contracts in future years is not yet knowable and will change over time as additional contract obligations are added), and what credit level applies for that customer is dependent on the customer's first year of participation (as "each delivery year after the large energy customer begins retiring..." depends on which year that applicant was approved for program participation).].
+Notably, that credit back to participating customers cannot include "(i) costs associated with any contracts entered into before the delivery year in which the customer files the initial compliance report to be eligible for participation in the self-direct program, and (ii) costs associated with procuring renewable energy credits through existing and future contracts through the Adjustable Block Program, subsection (c-5) of this Section 1-75, and the Solar for All Program."
+In its Final Order approving the Plan in Docket No. 22-0231, the Illinois Commerce Commission determined that "a three-year rolling average of eligible utility-scale REC delivery contracts" be used to establish the self-direct credit value.
+Thus, Section 1-75(c)(1)(R) lacks a single known, discrete credit level back to qualifying self-direct customers (as the cost of utility-scale contracts in future years is not yet knowable and will change over time).